 Check out an article from Quixel with Michael Fedichkin about the way the artist used Megascans to create a photorealistic Spanish bar.
-It’s getting really hard to tell the difference.

 Here is a short piece to get you interested: